seal-runtime/seal/docs/standard-library-reference/str.md

 `function str.startswith(s: string, prefix: string): boolean`

+> check if a string starts with `prefix`

 `function str.endswith(s: string, suffix: string): boolean`

+> check if a string ends with `suffix`

 `function str.starts(s: string, ...: string): boolean`

+> like str.startswith, but accepts multiple prefixes

 `function str.ends(s: string, ...: string): boolean`

+> like str.endswith, but accepts multiple suffixes

 `function str.trimfront(s: string, ...: string): string`

+> trims any of the provided strings/characters from the front of the string `s`

+> if no strings provided as ..., `str.trimfront` will trim whitespace (" ", "\n", etc.)

 `function str.trimback(s: string, ...: string): string`

+> trims any of the provided strings/characters/patterns from the back of the string `s`

+> if no strings provided as ..., `str.trimback` will trim whitespace (" ", "\n", etc.)

 `function str.trim(s: string, ...: string): string`

+> trims one or many strings/characters/patterns from both front and back of string `s`

+> if no strings provided to `...`, then default is whitespace

 `function str.splitlines(s: string, trim_trailing_whitespace: boolean?): { string }`

+> splits `s` by newlines, correctly handling carriage returns, trimming trailing whitespace,

+> without an extra empty string, etc.

 `function str.len(s: string): number`

+> returns the utf-8 length if `s` is utf-8 or the regular string length #

 `function str.width(s: string): number`